PaddyCube/WirelessWeather/README.md

 - Wind direction
 - Battery monitor

-Please note, this is not the final version, things will change but in general it is operationable

 ## Operation mode
 Wind speed and rain gets detected by pin change interrupt of ATTINYs.
 There is a power hungry device called WEMOS D1 mini pro, which deep sleeps most time.